Chance of a Snow Day

 Are there official snow day calculator apps?

-Does this work as a snow day calculator college edition?
+Is this a snow day calculator for college students?

 Yes!
 You can select "College / University" as the school type.
-Our **snow day calculator college** setting slightly lowers the probability, as colleges are often less likely to close than K-12 schools.
+The snow day probability is slightly lower for colleges, as they are less likely to close than K-12 schools.

-The best time is the night before a predicted storm and again early in the morning.
-Real-world decisions are typically made by 5:30 AM or 6:00 AM.
+The best time is the night before and early in the morning.
+Decisions are typically made by 5:30 AM or 6:00 AM in the real world.